singularitypress/unified-framework.ts/README.md

 In `resolve` for a schema object, you can return an `Axios` call since if GraphQL sees you're returning a `promise`, it's designed to return the data after it's completed.

 ## Circular References
+* The `CompanyType` refers to the `UserType` in its `field` property, and the `UserType` refers to the `CompanyType` in its `field` property.
+* We can see off the bat, that this is going to be annoying because if you define one before the other, you'll be using the other before it's actually defined.
+  * i.e. If you define `const UserType` before `const CompanyType`, the `UserType` will be referring to `CompanyType` in the `fields` property before `CompanyType` is technically defined.
-The `CompanyType` refers to the `UserType`, and the `UserType` refers to the `CompanyType`.
-We can see off the bat, that this is going to be annoying because if you define one before the other, you'll be using one before it's actually defined.
-To get around this, we'll make the `fields` property on `UserType` and `CompanyType` to be a closure.
-This ensures that both types get declared and defined and the `fields` function gets executed after, so if we need to use either type, they'll have been defined first.
+* To get around this, we'll make the `fields` property on `UserType` and `CompanyType` to be a closure (function).
+This ensures that `UserType` and `CompanyType` get declared and defined and the `fields` function gets executed after since it's just a function definition and not just an object, so if we need to use either type, they'll have been defined first.

-Additionally, you need to set the `GraphQLObjectType<any, any> ` type to the schemas since they're referring to each other, making TypeScript freak out.
+* Additionally, you need to set the `GraphQLObjectType<any, any> ` type to the schemas since they're referring to each other, making TypeScript freak out.